-If you cornered me at a dinner party and started talking about economics, I'd totally switch off, probably because—on the rare occasion that's happened—it's been a trainee hedge fund manager dick swinging about their big job in the city.
-Luckily, I recently met Matt Kennard, down-to-earth Hackney boy and Financial Times journalist turned "rogue" investigate reporter and the person who made me finally want to understand what a free trade agreement is.
+If you cornered me at a dinner party and started talking about economics, I'd totally switch off, probably because – on the rare occasion that's happened – it's been a trainee hedge fund manager dick swinging about their big job in the City.
+Luckily, I recently met Matt Kennard, down-to-earth Hackney boy and Financial Times journalist turned "rogue" investigate reporter and the person who made me finally wanna understand what a free trade agreement is.

-In The Racket, Kennard speaks to everyone from earthquake victims in Haiti, to the leaders of big oil companies, to celebrities in a quest to find out how global, multilateral institutions like the World Bank and IMF create a world only conducive to the needs of private capital.
-He patiently explains to his readers how the US government controls banks and big businesses, enforcing their ideology on the rest of the world with the help of a brutal military and the sinister tactics employed by their intelligence agencies.
+In The Racket , Matt speaks to everyone from earthquake victims in Haiti, to the leaders of big oil companies, to celebrities in a quest to find out how global, multi-lateral institutions like the World Bank and IMF create a world only conducive to the needs of private capital.
+He explains with patience to his reader how the US Government puppeteers banks and big businesses, enforcing their ideology on the rest of the world with the help of a brutal military and the sinister tactics employed by their intelligence agencies.

 Essentially, The Racket is the best noir thriller about shady mobsters you've ever read, and all the more terrifying because it's a book about US history.
-To find out more, I talked to Kennard about the country's very covert and modern methods of imperialism, how much we can believe of what we're fed by the media, and finally, what we can do as individuals to stand up to a neoliberal system that will cut the throat—proverbially or otherwise—of anyone who won't comply.
+To find out more, I talked to Matt about the country's very covert and modern methods of imperialism, how much we can believe of what we're fed by the media, and finally, what we can do as individuals to stand up to a neoliberal system that will cut the throat – proverbially or otherwise – of anyone who won't comply.

-VICE: To start with, do you want to define "the racket" in your terms?
+VICE: Hi Matt, to start with, do you want to define The Racket in your terms?

-I think I first became politicized by the attack on Iraq in 2003—that's when I first came across the idea that our leaders don't think twice about lying to us, and they'll trick us into a war without batting an eyelid.
-I became aware of the potency of the propaganda system as I started looking into the US and the UK's relationship with Saddam Hussein and I realized that we were, in fact, friends with him in the 80s and giving him weapons to fight the Iranians, and now these same leaders were saying we were going to war with him because of our concern for the human rights of Iraqis.
+I think I first became politicised by the attack on Iraq in 2003 – that's when I first came across the idea that our leaders don't think twice about lying to us, and they'll trick us into a war without batting an eyelid.
+I became aware of the potency of the propaganda system as I started looking into the US and the UK's relationship with Saddam Hussein and I realised that we were, in fact, friends with him in the 80s and giving him weapons to fight the Iranians, and now these same leaders were saying we were going to war with him because of our concern for the human rights of Iraqis.